aws-samples/personalization-apis/README.md

 > If you are asked multiple times to confirm `PersonalizationHttpApiFunction may not have authorization defined, Is this okay? [y/N]`, be sure to answer `y` to each one.

-> Note: the following steps assume you already have one or more recommenders created and deployed in the same AWS account and region where this solution was deployed.

 #### Deployment template parameters

 |Parameter name	|Type	|Valid values	|Default	|Description	|